ozbayalp/Renovation-Twin-WebApp/README.md

 Façade Risk Analyzer is a full-stack web application that leverages OpenAI's Vision API (GPT-4o-mini) to analyze building facade images for structural damage.
 The system automatically detects defects, calculates risk scores, estimates repair costs, and generates comprehensive PDF reports.

-> **Note:** This repository is private.
-A live demo is not publicly hosted due to OpenAI API costs.
-To try the application, clone the repository and run it locally using the mock analyzer mode (no API key required).
+> **Note:** This application is publicly available.
+Without an API key, it runs in demo mode with mock data.
+To use real AI analysis, enter your own OpenAI API key in Settings.
+Your key is stored locally in your browser and never saved on our servers.

 ### Key Features